Save thousands on your business taxes with Section 179 Deductions

 • Bonus depreciation vs. Section 179 deductions

 Tracking all business purchases regardless of size is essential when tax season comes around.
-Keep a detailed record throughout the year of any business purchases you make to maximize your eligible deductions on your business taxes.
+Keep a detailed record during the tax year of any business purchases you make.
+This will help maximize your eligible deductions on your business taxes.

 When claiming Section 179 deductions, you can deduct the full purchase amount the first year the equipment is in service.
 That means making a large business investment is just a little easier.
-By understanding the available tax breaks you can take advantage of, you'll be able to create an accurate budget for improvements throughout the year.
+By understanding available tax breaks, you'll be able to create an accurate budget for improvements throughout the year.

-Check this list of qualifying factors to see if any business purchases you've made are eligible for a Section 179 deduction:
+Check this list of qualifying factors to see if any business purchases you've made are eligible:

-• In Service: To qualify for a Section 179 deduction, purchased equipment needs to be fully operational by the end of the year.
+• In Service: To qualify for Section 179 benefits, equipment must be fully operational by the end of the year.
 That means you must be using your equipment for your business by December 31st to qualify on that year's tax preparations.

 Limitations